 Prescription birth control methods are highly effective at preventing pregnancy.
 Certain types of birth control may also help alleviate pre-menstrual mood changes, regulate women’s periods, decrease periods, or eliminate them altogether, among other benefits.
-Birth control does not prevent sexually transmitted infections, however, and condoms should still be used when STI prevention is needed.
+Birth control does not prevent sexually transmitted infections, however, and you should still use a condom to prevent STDs.

 Hormonal Birth Control